A Unified Framework for Lifted Training and Inversion Approaches: Numerical Results

 In this section, we present numerical experiments that demonstrate the key features and performance of the lifted training and inversion framework.
 We first analyse the computational efficiency gained by exploiting the block structure of the unified framework for parallelisation.
 Subsequently, we evaluate the performance of the lifted Bregman training strategy on several canonical inverse problems (deblurring, denoising, and inpainting) using MLPs with proximal activations.
 Finally, we demonstrate the application of the lifted framework for the stable inversion of a pre-trained autoencoder.

-All experiments are implemented in Python using the PyTorch library.
+All experiments are implemented in Python using the PyTorch library and our code is available on \href{https://github.com/model-based-and-data-driven-inversion/unified-framework-for-lifted-inversion.git}{GitHub}.
 Runtime comparison results are performed on an Apple M1 system using the PyTorch MPS backend for GPU acceleration.
 All training experiments are conducted on NVIDIA GeForce RTX 2080 Ti.